Decadent designer hotel perched on a windswept corner of the lower Algarve, with gorgeous sea views and an endless beach

 The Martinhal is like no other hotel on the Algarve.
 Forget golf,

-forget built-up, overdeveloped land and rammed beaches; this
+forget overdeveloped land and rammed beaches.
+This infinitely

-infinitely tasteful designer temple is positioned within the
+tasteful designer temple sits within the protected Costa Vicentina

-contemporary hotel.
-But it works: this is a magical combination of
+stunning contemporary hotel.
+But it works: this is a magical

 sumptuous 1950s airport lounge, all muted shades, rounded edges and